kennysamuerto/timetrackerpro/README.md

 - **Real-time**: Precise tracking of time on each web page
 - **Automatic detection**: Detects tab and window changes
 - **Smart pauses**: Pauses when you switch windows or applications
+- **Mouse activity detection**: Automatically pauses tracking when no mouse movement for 1 minute
+- **Tab visibility tracking**: Only tracks time when tab is active and visible
+- **Triple verification**: Window focused + tab visible + user active for maximum precision

 ### 📊 Complete Statistics
 - **Flexible periods**: View data by day, week, month, or entire history